sid7219/LULC-Reclassification-QGIS/README.md

-# Land Use Land Cover (LULC) Reclassification using QGIS
+# Land Use Land Cover Classification and Spatial Analysis of Bihar Using QGIS

 ## Project Overview